SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayJack.md

 * "The advanced technology of steam engines and machine-made tools gave Europe decisive economic and military advantages." @[[KBhHIST201KennedyCh4]] BC
 * "the steam-driven gunboat meant that European sea power, already supreme in open waters, could be extended inland. ...
 The ironclad _Nemesis ... was a disaster for the defending Chinese forces, which were easily brushed aside." @[[KBhHIST201KennedyCh4]] BD

-### The Actual Claim
+## Claim Synthesis
 Three aspects: embracing Industrialization-tech based military warfare that originated in Europe; promoting free trade and market economy; organizing states under civic top-down nationalism.

-**Modern Warfare**
+### Modern Warfare
  England, through utilizing [[KBhHIST201IRonWarfare]], was able to gather a huge competitive advantage over other nations.

 BC — new tech made military much better.
+They did two things: they made the navy much more economically and physically efficient but also just made them good ol' fashioned  _better_.

 Per the BA, the British royal navy was actually able to have a huge boost in fighting power even while reducing its count during the 1810s.

 Such efficiencies is unrivaled even compared to the traditionally large nations.
 By embracing the [[KBhHIST201IndustrialRevolution]], new conquirings are possible that would not have been possible before.
-BD.
+BD against traditionally large nations that simply did not had the speed to embrace and master [[KBhHIST201IRonWarfare]].

 ## Defluffifying